In 2013, I gave Linda a Griswold Cast Iron Lamb Cake Mold for Christmas. Linda’s last name is “Lamb,” so it seemed appropriate.

 Linda’s Third Try

-In 2018, Linda once again resolved to make the lamb cake for her family’s Easter dinner.
-She failed to heed her own advice to practice before making the cake the same day as the family holiday gathering.
+In In 2018, Linda decided to make the lamb cake for her family’s Easter dinner once again.
+She ignored her own advice to practice baking the cake before making it on the day of the family holiday gathering.

 This time, the ears remained fixed to the head and the head to the body given the embedded toothpicks, but the front and back of the body were ripped asunder.
 Once more, the lamb did not meet the “Brenda” standard, and the family did not have lamb cake for dessert.